RobinStoker/Digit-span-test/README.md

-# Reverse-digit-span-test
+# Digit-span-test
-A Tkinter-based Reverse Digit Span Test application to assess working memory by challenging users to recall and input sequences of digits in reverse order.
+A Tkinter-based Digit Span Test application to assess working memory by challenging users to recall an sequences of digits in forward or reverse order.